 Infrastructure is one of the most recognisable parts of the TransLink network.
 A consistent 'look and feel' across the network will increase passenger confidence, with customers having clear expectations.
 Design elements can be tailored to meet specific operational and functional requirements at individual sites, while still maintaining a consistent 'look and feel' across the network.

 The TransLink architectural theme provides the framework for establishing a coherent network of public transport infrastructure across the state.
 Infrastructure planning and design should:

-- reflect the relative importance of the infrastructure in the overall public transport hierarchy - comply with network standards for components such as structures, pavements, signage and wayfinding - be based on the use of modular components to reduce cost, as well as for ease of maintenance and future capacity enhancement - use common materials that emulate a lightweight appearance to deliver a modern, open and safe environment - comply with applicable standards and regulations including: - Disability Standards for Accessible Public Transport 2002 (Cth) - Disability (Access to Premises Buildings) Standards 2010 (Cth) - relevant Australian Standards.
+- Reflect the relative importance of the infrastructure in the overall public transport hierarchy - Comply with network standards for components such as structures, pavements, signage and way-finding - Be based on the use of modular components to reduce cost, as well as for ease of maintenance and future capacity enhancement - Use common materials that emulate a lightweight appearance to deliver a modern, open and safe environment - Comply with applicable standards and regulations including: - Disability Standards for Accessible Public Transport 2002 (Cth) - Disability (Access to Premises Buildings) Standards 2010 (Cth) - relevant Australian Standards.

-See PTIM, Background and application Section 1.4.
+See PTIM, Section 1.4 Reference Materials and Supporting Information.